 Look for tempeh in the refrigerator section of natural food stores and in well-stocked supermarkets, where you’ll find it shelved near tofu and plant-based meat alternatives.
 See more in this site’s Guide to Tempeh.

-Complete the meal: If you’d like a heftier meal, any simple grain or noodle dish will suffice.
+What to serve with this tempeh salad: If you’d like a heftier meal, any simple grain or noodle dish will suffice.
 For a nice summer meal, serve with cooked or grilled corn on the cob.
 If you’ve got the grill going, you may as well grill the tempeh as well!

 Recipe adapted from Plant Power by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.